resun-c/django-auth0-engine/README.txt

 		```

-		However, manual authentication can be done by the
+		However, to manually authentication a request call the
-		AuthEngine.authenticate() method.
-This method authenticates a Django
+		AuthEngine.authenticate() method with the request object.
+Upon
-		HttpRequest object and upon successful authentication, it returns a
-		User object; AuthEngineError otherwise.
-See the
+		successful authentication, it returns a User object; AuthEngineError
-		docs/txt/reference/auth_engine.txt documentation for details.
+		otherwise.

 		Example: